 Thank you for taking the time to read our privacy notice.

-In this privacy notice and in the data protection statements which you will see and wherever we collect your personal information, ‘Acme Bus Co Ltd, ‘Acme Transport Services’ and ‘we’ refer to Acme Bus Co Ltd public limited company.
+In this privacy notice and in the data protection statements which you will see and wherever we collect your personal information, ‘Acme Bus Co Ltd, ‘Acme Transport Services’ and ‘we’ refer to Acme Bus Co Ltd.

 We respect the privacy of our customers and take our duty to process your data securely very seriously.
 This privacy notice outlines how we collect information, what we do with it and what controls you have.